 A floodplain is any land area susceptible to being inundated by water.
 In our city natural floodplain areas provide excellent habitat for diverse wildlife and enhance water quality, as vegetation and soils found within the floodplain serve as water filters, intercepting surface water runoff before reaching the bays.
 A wetland is a transitional area between water and land which supports unique wetland vegetation.
 The native vegetation and wildlife in the wetlands must be protected.
 The undeveloped floodplain areas lessen the effects of storm and flood waters by providing natural storage areas for flood waters and by buffering the coastal areas from storm surges, thus protecting human life and property from flood damage.

-Floodplain Permit Requirements for Development & Substantial Improvements
+Floodplain Permit Requirements for Development & Substantial Damage or Substantial Improvements

 Flooding is not covered by normal homeowners insurance.
 You can protect your home and its contents from flood loss through the National Flood Insurance Program.
 Contact any licensed property or casualty broker for more information.

 Flood insurance is available for most enclosed buildings, including contents.
 This includes homes, condominiums, and mobile homes on foundations, businesses, and farms.
 The contents of a rental unit are also insurable.
 There is a 30-day waiting period from the policy purchase until coverage begins, with the following exceptions:

 - There is a one day period after a policy coverage increase.

 - Coverage becomes effective immediately at the time of a house title transfer.
 Flood insurance is necessary to obtain federally secured funds to buy, build, or renovate a structure located in a flood hazard area.
 This includes federal grants, FHA & VA loans, as well as most conventional mortgage loans.